The new Research Councils UK (RCUK) Open Access policy: what it means for you

 My research falls into the appropriate category.
 What are my options?

-- Green OA is free, through institutional repositories such as our own BIROn, and is equally compliant in meeting RCUK's Open Access targets.
+- Green OA is free, through institutional repositories such as BIROn, and is equally compliant in meeting RCUK's Open Access targets.
 The output must be similarly licensed for non-commercial reuse.
 Embargoes on access to the full-text may apply.

 I've decided to go Green